luqmanhassan/Crypto-MC-Rankings/README.md

+## Crypto MarketCap Ranker

-Simple one page Document that implements the coingecko api to rank the top 100 cryptos by marketcap.
+One page document that implements the coingecko api to rank the top cryptos by marketcap.